10/30/2024

 Shan Lee

-Good afternoon guys, thanks for taking my questions and congrats on a strong quarter.
-My question is kind of a top level one.
-Looking back from beginning of last year, we can see that you have been able to consistently outperform your previous guidance.
-And now the latest revenues are more than temporary higher than what you expected you were able to achieve at the beginning of the year.
-So I was wondering whether this has been driven by a specific tailwind and whether this, the upward surprises is coming from the trend that we can expect to continue going to next year, thanks.
+Good afternoon, guys.
+Thanks for taking my questions, and congrats on a strong quarter.
+My question is kind of a top-level one.
+Looking back from beginning of last year, we can see that you have been able to consistently outperform your previous guidance and now the latest revenues are more than 10 higher than what you expected you were able to achieve at the beginning of the year so it's wondering whether this has been driven by a specific tailwind and whether this um the upward surprises is coming from the trend that we can expect to continue going to next year thanks

 speaker

-Also, I think when you look at the guidance we put out at the beginning of the year, and that was $595 million, ultimately that was where we're looking at today in terms of our guidance and the improvement and the increase in it.
+I think when you look at the guidance we put out at the beginning of the year, that was $595 million.
+Ultimately, that was where we're looking at today in terms of our guidance and the improvement and the increase in it.
 It's really all come from surgical revenue.
 So our EOS guide has been consistent throughout the year.
-So you ask yourself, why has the surgical revenue done better than what we anticipated early on?
+So you ask yourself, why is the surgical revenue done better than what we anticipated early on?
 And it's really come through our volume assumptions.
-And so ultimately, I think this is a reflection of the interest of the adoption of our technology and our procedures by surgeons and aided and advanced through the addition of sales coverage and sales reps.
-And so, it's not just one thing, and I hate to be super simple about it, but ultimately this has been a greater volume experience than we guided to at the outset of the year.
-And so I think that gives you confidence that we're on.
+And so ultimately, I think this is a reflection of the interest, the adoption of our technology and our procedures by surgeons and aided and advanced through the addition of sales coverage and sales reps.
+And so, you know, it's not just one thing, and I hate to be super simple about it, but ultimately, this has been a greater volume experience than we got into at the outset of the year.
+And so, I think that gives you confidence that we're on to something.

 speaker